nponiros/FlexiSiteGen/README.md

 ```

 ##### Template variables

+This decorator creates an object called `pagination` and is within the `current` template variable.
+It contains the following attributes:

 * __controls__: An array of objects with keys: `label`, `isActive`, `url`.
 The `label` is the page number, `isActive` informs us on which pagination page we are and the `url` can be used to navigate to a specific page
 * __currentPageNumber__: The number of the current page